You know, I've often thought how nice it would be to communicate my thoughts

 me before the next issue.
 It's a free service!
 Send item notice

-Barter.
+to Barter.
 I reserve the right to edit item descriptions.

 First item!